fb tracking

 If sex is more enjoyable for her and you know how to press all her buttons, she might want it more often.
 And, of course, when she has an orgasm, she gets a shot of oxytocin – the hormone of love and bonding.
 Orgasms are beneficial for physical and mental health in both men and women.

-You might also like to try this book, Slow Sex: The Art and Craft of Female Orgasm.
+You might also like to try this book, The Art, Science, and Spirituality of the Female Orgasm.

 Sex After Having A Baby #9.
 She’s on contraceptives